aws-samples/amazon-sagemaker-reusable-components/README.md

 The delivered notebooks take you through the following implementation:
 - [Setup](notebooks/00-setup.ipynb)
     - set up the working environment, create an S3 bucket for data upload, explore the test dataset
-    - create a Data Wrangler flow for data transformation and feature ingestion
+    - optional - create a Data Wrangler flow for data transformation and feature ingestion
     - create a feature group in Feature Store where features are stored
 - [Feature Store ingest pipeline](notebooks/01-feature-store-ingest-pipeline.ipynb)
     - provision a SageMaker project with a data pipeline